geovanegodoi/MicroServicesPOC/README.md

 Service responsible for the catalog items context, including all the catalog items management, such as enrollment, update and deletion.

+When running locally, this microservice's API is available at the following address *http://localhost:5000*.

 ![Catalog Microservice](/images/swagger-catalog-service.png)

 ### Catalog Events

-This microservice uses the **MassTransit** lib in order to implement the [pub/sub pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber) for the releated events, accordingly the official documentation available in the following links :
+This microservice uses the [MassTransit](https://masstransit-project.com/) lib in order to implement the [pub/sub pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber) for the releated events, accordingly the official documentation available in the following links :

 * [MassTransit Publisher](https://masstransit-project.com/usage/producers.html#publish)
 * [MassTransit Consumer](https://masstransit-project.com/usage/consumers.html#consumers)